chencfccf/chencfccf.github.io/index.md

 # Biography
-I will join the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences (CASIA) as an Assistant Professor in July 2024.
+I am an assistant professor at the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences (CASIA).
 I received my Ph.D. from USTC and CASIA in June 2024.
 My PhD supervisor is Prof. Changsheng Xu (IEEE Fellow, ACM Distinguished Scientist).
 Before that, I obtained a Bachelor in telecommunication engineering from BUPT in June 2019.

 <!-- * **Note: Actively seeking for either Ph.D. or industrial opportunities starting from 2022 Fall.By the way, I was a member of a special class in BUPT, which was composed of 38 top GPA students transfered from other majors.
 In the year of 2017, this class was officially named as the **Elite Class**.** -->